veprbl/mysqlpp/README-MinGW.txt

     run resetdb and simple1.

-    Once you're satisfied that the library is working correctly, you can run the install.bat file at the project root to automatically install the library files and headers in subdirectories under c:\mysql++.
+    Once you're satisfied that the library is working correctly, you can run install.hta to automatically install the library files and headers in subdirectories under c:\mysql++.

 Cygwin and MinGW Coexistence